-Workshops for parents are run regularly so parents know how they can best support their children Parents have feedback from previous workshops that they find it useful to know how children are taught at school so they can help their children at home.
-3 Increased adult to pupil ratios in class with focus PP children targeted 2, 3, 5 Attendance - FLO/Attendance lead to meet with persistently absent families regularly Pupil voice from previous years shows that the children are excited at the prospect of more regular termly 100% attendance rewards 1 Persistently absent families invited to regular coffee shops and event Enrolling the help of family liaison officer supports the school to ensure all children are attending regularly and parents understand the importance of being at school.
-1 100% attendance rewards and incentives per term and year (including certificates, badges and events) 1 Attendance team including admin team, DHT and HoS liaise and review actions regularly 1
+Maths - Resources and training are in place to ensure staff are confident teaching maths to bridge gaps and build automaticity Workshops for parents are run regularly so parents know how they can best support Children using their own resources and manipulatives have been shown to be more engaged and actively learning Parents have feedback from previous workshops that they find it useful to know how children are taught at school so they can help their children at home.
+3 3 Increased adult to pupil ratios in class with focus PP children targeted 2, 3, 5 Attendance - FLO/Attendance lead to meet with persistently absent families regularly Pupil voice from previous years shows that the children are excited at the prospect of more regular termly 100% attendance rewards 1 Persistently absent families invited to regular coffee shops and events Enrolling the help of the family liaison officer supports the school to ensure all children are attending regularly and parents understand the importance of being at school.
+The school uses the mini bus for some target families to ensure the children are in school, ready to learn.
+1

+Attendance rewards and incentives per term and year (including certificates, badges and events) 1 Attendance team including admin team, DHT and HoS liaise and review actions regularly 1